DamianS-eng/DamianS-eng/notes/projects/exercises/Simple-Exercises.md

 4. Hold for 20 seconds, then return slowly to the floor.

 Keep going.
 You’ll feel it working almost immediately.

+### Hip Thrust with a Barbell

+- Bench
+- Bar w/ weights
+- Sneakers for stability

+1. Sit upright, back to the bench, legs outstretched and under the bar.
+2. Roll the bar towards your hips.
+Bend your knees and place feet flat on the ground.
+3. Use elbows to lift upper body and place upper back onto the bench.
+   - There should be a straight line from the shoulders to the knees.
+4. Lower hips to an inch off the ground.
+5. Thrust hips to the start at the top.
+   - **Squeeze** the glutes to push the bar higher and hold for one second.

 ## The Knee Lift.